julianmclain/iterable-data-import/README.md

-# Iterable ETL
+# Iterable Data Import

-Iterable ETL library.
+A library to simplifiy importing data into Iterable.
 You write the transformations, and the library handles the extract and load process.